AvaloniaUI/Avalonia/docs/tutorial/from-wpf.md

 ## HierachicalDataTemplate

-WPF's `HierarchicalDataTemplate` is called `TreeDataTemplate` in Perspex (as the former is difficult to type!).
-The two are almost entirely equivalent except that the `ItemTemplate` property is not present in Perspex.
+WPF's `HierarchicalDataTemplate` is called `TreeDataTemplate` in Avalonia (as the former is difficult to type!).
+The two are almost entirely equivalent except that the `ItemTemplate` property is not present in Avalonia.

 ## UIElement, FrameworkElement and Control

-WPF's `UIElement` and `FrameworkElement` are non-templated control base classes, which roughly equate to the Perspex `Control` class.
-WPF's `Control` class on the other hand is a templated control - Perspex's equivalent of this is `TemplatedControl`.
+WPF's `UIElement` and `FrameworkElement` are non-templated control base classes, which roughly equate to the Avalonia `Control` class.
+WPF's `Control` class on the other hand is a templated control - Avalonia's equivalent of this is `TemplatedControl`.

 So to recap: